 - Edmund Limerick, who is the Group’s senior independent non-executive Director, and chairman of the Audit and Remuneration committees.

-The Company reports formally to its shareholders and the market twice each year with the release of its interim and full year results.
+The Group reports formally to its shareholders and the market twice each year with the release of its interim and full year results.
 The full year results are audited by an external firm of auditors with the interim statement usually subject to a limited review by the same external auditors.

 We are in almost constant communication with our Governmental and regulatory stakeholders via their involvement in our day to day operational activities.